 ‘Children thoroughly enjoyed and understood the content.
 Each activity was well paced with no overload of information.
 I wouldn’t hesitate to recommend this activity to other teachers and schools.’
 Maes y Morfa.

-All our programmes are specially designed by us to support and enhance STEM learning, the skills framework, ESDGC, Healthy Schools and/or Eco Schools through active learning experiences.
+All our programmes are specially designed by us to support and enhance STEM learning, the Literacy and Numeracy Framework and Education for Sustainable Development and Global Citizenship through active learning experiences.

 Life Cycle of Flowering Plants

 Find out about seed dispersal, germination, pollination and fertilisation and what is needed for each of these processes.

 To learn about seeds and germination take a look at different seeds, look inside a seed and have a go at planting a seed to take back to school.

 Explore the habitats of some of the creatures that live in the Garden; find out about where they live, who eats what and how to identify them.